palashmon/awesome-js-posts/README.md

 <div>

-A curated list of latest posts, blogs and repositories related to **JavaScript**.
+A curated list of latest posts, blogs and repositories related to <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">JavaScript</a>.

 This list is the result of Pull Requests, reviews, ideas and work done by 10+ people.
 You too can help by sending [Pull Requests](https://github.com/palashmon/awesome-js-posts) to add more links or by remove ones which links are not working anymore.